zeroluck/docs/sources/further-reading/cert-full-update-procedures.md

 Shibboleth has it's own java keystore protected by a password that is unique to each instance.
 Due to this just copying previous Shibboleth keystore file is not the easiest way to proceed, as you would need to find all possible places in configuration files from which it's being referenced and update all settings in them mentioning that password.
 It's better to recreate this keystore using key pair imported from your previous instance and password which the new instance uses, with the same console commands `setup.py` script employs.
 To properly install your previous Shibboleth certificate:

-1. Log into the your new instance: `# service gluu-server24 login` (if you use Gluu CE older than 2.4.x you should update to current version)
+1. Log into the your new instance: `# service gluu-server-2.4.3` (if you use Gluu CE older than 2.4.x you should update to current version)
 2. Copy your Shibboleth's secret key (in non-encrypted form) and certificate in PEM format into `/etc/certs` directory, overwriting corresponding files there.
 In Gluu CE 2.4.x these files are named `shibIDP.key` and `shibIDP.crt`, respectively.
 3. Acquire Shibboleth's keystore's password this instance uses.
 One option is to get it from the `setup.properties.last` file: `# cat /install/community-edition-setup/setup.properties.last | grep -i 'shibJksPass'`
 4. Merge together certificate and key files into PKCS12 archive: `# openssl pkcs12 -export -inkey /etc/certs/shibIDP.key -in /etc/certs/shibIDP.crt -out /etc/certs/shibIDP.pkcs12 -passout pass:YOUR_SHIB_KEYSTORE_PASS -name your-instance-hostname`